Elbeti96/ETS0426-15/README.md

         break  # No more occurrences
     print(f"Found '{substring}' at index {index}")
     start = index + 1  # Move the starting position to after the found substring

+#Fourth Commit

+Explanation of .join(iterable)

+The .join(iterable) method is used to combine elements from an iterable (like a list, tuple, or set) into a single string, using the string on which the method is called as a separator between the elements.
+It's a versatile way to construct strings from collections of data.

+•  Purpose: To concatenate elements of an iterable into a single string, inserting a specified separator between each element.

+•  How it Works:

+  1. The method iterates through the iterable.
+  2. For each element in the iterable, it converts the element to a string (if it isn't already).
+  3. It then appends the string representation of the element to the accumulating result string.
+  4. Between each element (except for the first), it inserts the string on which the .join() method was called (the separator).
+  5. A new string is returned, containing all the joined elements.

+•  iterable: A collection of items, such as a list, tuple, set, or any other object that can be iterated over.
+All elements of the iterable must be convertible to strings.
+•  Separator: The string that is inserted between each element of the iterable.
+This is the string on which the .join() method is called.
+If you want no separator, use an empty string "".

+•  Type Conversion: The join() method expects the iterable to contain only strings (or objects that can be easily converted to strings).
+If you have non-string elements (e.g., numbers), you'll need to convert them to strings before using join().

+Example (Python):

+# Joining with a space:
+words = ["This", "is", "a", "sentence"] joined_text = " ".join(words)  # joined_text will be "This is a sentence"

+# Joining with a comma:
+parts = ["apple", "banana", "cherry"] csv_string = ",".join(parts)  # csv_string will be "apple,banana,cherry"

+# Joining with no separator:
+characters = ['H', 'e', 'l', 'l', 'o'] word = "".join(characters)  # word will be "Hello"

+# Joining numbers (requires conversion to strings):
+numbers = [1, 2, 3, 4, 5]
+string_numbers = [str(x) for x in numbers]  # Convert to strings first
+joined_numbers = "-".join(string_numbers) # joined_numbers will be "1-2-3-4-5"

+# Joining a tuple:
+colors = ("red", "green", "blue") color_string = " and ".join(colors) # color_string will be "red and green and blue"